tomaspcosta/outlevel-online-store/README.md

 ##   1. Project Description

 OutLevel is a web application developed using the OutSystems platform, following a low-code approach.
 The project was created as part of the "OutSystems Application Development" course and aims to provide a fully functional online store for IT products.
-The platform includes both front-office and back-office functionalities, allowing users to purchase products and administrators to manage the system efficiently. [cite: 1]
+The platform includes both front-office and back-office functionalities, allowing users to purchase products and administrators to manage the system efficiently.

 This project demonstrates the development of a comprehensive online store using the OutSystems platform, showcasing its capabilities for building complex web applications with both customer-facing and administrative interfaces.